swich11/item-sorter/README.md

 The simplified workflow will consist of:
 - Using a trained machine learning model, the RGBD camera will detect, and classify objects and bins on the work surface.
-- Determining the 3D pose of each object detected using calibrated depth camera points
+- Determining the 3D pose of each object detected using calibrated depth camera points.
-- Plan and execute pick-and-place trajectories using MoveIt
+- Plan and execute pick-and-place trajectories between objects and respective bins using MoveIt.
-- Move to and grip each object using the custom servo-actuated gripper end-effector
+- Move to and grip each object using the custom servo-actuated gripper end-effector.
-- Move to and drop objects into the corresponding sorting bin
+- Move to and drop objects into the corresponding sorting bin.
+- Maintaing closed-loop behaviour by checking validity of current movement trajectories using computer vision.
+- Displaying the current state of the system and trajectories using RViz2.

 ## Demo Video
 (OneDrive Link?)